 On the other hand, a downhill tire like the Vittoria Martello has large knobs and wider spacing between them for more bite and traction.
-This would allow the tire to easily shed loose rocks and prevent mud getting caked onto the thread.
+This would allow the tire to easily shed loose rocks and prevent mud from getting caked onto the thread.

 6. Sidewall Puncture Protection

 Puncture protection is a key part of mountain bike tires.
 As the tire rolls over a rough surface, the chances of cuts and punctures increase.

 Hence, these tires usually come with a puncture protection layer that sits beneath the rubber compound.
-It is strong enough to resist most minor cuts and avoid pinch flats.
+It is strong enough to resist the most minor cuts and avoid pinch flats.

 7. Tubeless Ready

 With recent enhancements in tire technology that have made tubeless tires much easier to install and maintain, tubeless is becoming more and more popular with mountain bike riders.

 Tubeless offers a number of advantages that make them a very attractive option.
 First, when used with a tire sealant, tubeless tires are virtually impossible to flat.

 And with no tube, there are no pinch flats.
 Secondly, tubeless tires can be run under less pressure, which means air pressure in the tires can be lowered to improve traction.